fbpx

 There are two ways to define social media privacy.

-#1 – maybe you have a private account, which means the only people who can see your content and activity are those who you’ve “accepted” or given permission to see what you post.
+#1 – maybe you have a private account, which means the only people who can see your content and activity are those whom you’ve “accepted” or permitted to see what you post.

 Controlling both is very important.